wip/action/README.md

       - uses: wip/action@v1.0.0
 ```

+Then to prevent PRs from being merged, enable the `WIP (action)` status check in your Settings > Branch > [Branch Name] > Protect matching branches > Require status checks to pass before merging

 ## Contributing

 I don't plan to add more features to it.
 It's only 10 lines of code, a great reference action to build one that matches your needs :)